 5. The psoriasis you see on your skin is still there.

 Ask your doctor if you need a drug that you put on your skin to help.

 6. Certain joints, especially your knees, are still swollen or painful.

-Your doctor may decide to use a corticosteroid shot to ease inflammation in a particular joint.
-Physical therapy may also help if you're having trouble with a specific joint.
+Your doctor may give you a corticosteroid shot to ease inflammation in a particular joint.
+Physical therapy also helps.

-In some cases, psoriatic arthritis can cause extreme joint damage.
-If this has happened to you, your doctor may decide that you need surgery to repair the joint.
+In some cases, the condition can cause extreme joint damage.
+If this happens to you, your doctor may recommend surgery to repair it.